 Office of the Assistant Secretary for Health (ASH) oversees 12 core public health offices — including the Office of the Surgeon General and the U.S. Public Health Service Commissioned Corps — as well as 10 regional health offices across the nation and 10 Presidential and Secretarial advisory committees.
 Participating offices include the Office of Women’s Health, Office of Minority Health, Office of Population Affairs, and the Office of Adolescent Health.

 Centers for Disease Control and Prevention (CDC) works 24/7 to protect America from health, safety and security threats, both foreign and in the U.S. Whether diseases start at home or abroad, are chronic or acute, curable or preventable, human error or deliberate attack, CDC fights disease and supports communities and citizens to do the same.
 CDC increases the health security of our nation.
-As the nation’s health protection agency, CDC saves lives and protects people from health threats.
+As the nation’s health protection agency, CDC saves lives and protects people from health threats through their Division of Violence Prevention.
 Participating offices include the National Center for Injury Prevention and Control.

 Health Resources and Services Administration (HRSA) is the primary Federal agency for improving access to health care by strengthening the health care workforce, building healthy communities and achieving health equity.
 HRSA’s programs provide health care to people who are geographically isolated, economically or medically vulnerable.
 This includes people living with HIV/AIDS, pregnant women, mothers, and their families and those in need of high quality primary health care.
 HRSA also supports the training of health professionals, the distribution of providers to areas where they are needed most and improvements in health care delivery.